SoQuZ – Social Data as Sources of Contemporary History

 - How can a data infrastructure for research in contemporary history be implemented?
 How can sustainability be ensured?

-The project is funded by the DFG (German Research Foundation).
+The project was funded by the DFG (German Research Foundation).

 - German Historical Institute London (Prof. Dr. Christina von Hodenberg)